Caerlower/HarmoniX/README.md

 # HarmoniX: AI-Powered Onchain Music Tokenization

 ## Overview
 HarmoniX is an AI-driven platform built on Zora’s Coins Protocol, enabling creators to transform music into tokenized assets.
 By leveraging AI to generate, analyze, and enhance music, HarmoniX empowers artists and traders with a seamless way to create, distribute, and monetize their work through onchain mechanisms.
-This project is part of Zora WaveHack and aims to push the boundaries of onchain music innovation.

 ## Features
 ### AI-Generated Music Tokenization